Pilot Baba

-Wing Commander Kapil Singh (15 July 1938 – 20 August 2024), known as Pilot Baba, was an Indian spiritual guru and pilot with the Indian Air Force.
+Wing Commander Kapil Singh (15 July 1938 – 20 August 2024), known as Pilot Baba, was an Indian spiritual guru and former wing commander in the Indian Air Force.

+He served as a fighter pilot in the 1965 and 1971 Indo-Pakistani wars before retiring and taking up a public spiritual life.
+He later became known for demonstrations of prolonged samadhi and for claims of mystical experiences, including encounters with mythological figures.
+Pilot Baba died in 2024 at the age of 86.

-Early life and career
+Early life and education

-Kapil Singh was commissioned in the Indian Air Force (IAF) as a fighter pilot in 1957.
-He participated in the Indo-Pakistani War of 1965 and the Indo-Pakistani War of 1971, rising to the rank of Wing Commander.
+Pilot Baba was born in Sasaram in the present-day Rohtas district of Bihar.
+He completed his M.Sc. from Banaras Hindu University before joining the Indian Air Force as a pilot.
+Kapil Singh, as he was then known, was commissioned as a fighter pilot in 1957 and was classified as a Green Pilot during his early service.

 Spiritual journey

 During the Sino-Indian War in 1962, Singh reported an apparition of [HARIBABA] that guided his plane to a safe landing after he lost all contact with his base.
 Ten years later, he become a guru under the moniker "Pilot Baba" following his retirement from the IAF.
 Pilot Baba was known for his claim to enter lengthy samadhi, or death-like bodily states, often under the ground.
 He also claimed that he could control and manipulate the elements.
 His samadhi demonstrations, including supposedly being buried underground or kept under water for long periods, led to fame and donations.
-In 1980, he reportedly attempted a similar stunt with one of his devotees, collecting hundred of thousands of rupees from devotees to sponsor him.
-However, after being buried ten days underground, the devotee was unearthed and found to be dead, and Pilot Baba disappeared with the donations.
-After his return, Pilot Baba was found to have faked some of his escapades: in both a 1992 demonstration where he stayed underwater for five days and a 1996 burial for the same amount of time, it was reported that he actually employed secret compartments that allowed him to avoid danger.
-He was also exposed for money laundering on a TV program, offering a sting investigation a 30% commission to route the equivalent of 1.2 million pounds of black money through the ashrams accounts.